rluo24/Care-Ot/README.md

 Additional Resources:
   - includes the national suicide hotline and links to other organizations which promote health and wellbeing
+  - contains contact box for the request of additional information

 Future direction for project